tachuelota/scripts/README.md

 ## pdf2docx_mod.py
 Uses pdf2docx to convert a PDF to a DOCX file for editing, but splits all pages into individual pages to get around bugs

+## video-transcoder-handbrake.py
+Requires HandBrakeCLI to work

+Transcodes a video from whatever codec and resolution it has to be 1080p, h264 and mp4 for maximum compatibility, it also has a nice GUI made with Gooey

 ## video-transcoder.py
 Requires ffmpeg to work

-Transcodes a video from whatever codec and resolution it has to be 720p, h264 and mp4 for maximum compatibility, it also has a nice loading bar
+Transcodes a video from whatever codec and resolution it has to be 1080p, h264 and mp4 for maximum compatibility, it also has a nice GUI made with Gooey

 ## yt-downloader-mp3.py
 Asks the user to input a YouTube URL and then downloads the video as an mp3 files in a folder called "download", supports playlists